While They Lost Trust, You Found the Openings

 Operators

-20 minutes
+20 min

-Document every AI tool your company runs in production — who owns each one, what happens if it fails, and who gets called at 2 AM.
+Document every AI tool your company runs in production.
+Who owns each one, what happens if it fails, and who gets called at 2 AM.
 You just created the document nobody knew they needed.

 Optimizers

-15 minutes
+15 min

 Create an AI incident response checklist based on the AWS outage lesson.
 What should any company do when their AI tool breaks their own systems?
 Share it with your leadership team.